Head-to-Head Record

 The Dolphin defeats every other candidate head-to-head, without receiving a single first-place vote.
 This can be very counterintuitive.
 But there is a deeper principle in play here: every voter was able to reach their best achievable outcome without having to vote strategically.

-In social choice theory, a candidate who can beat every other candidate head-to-head is called the Condorcet winner.
-Many people associate the term with candidates who receive over 50% of first-place votes.
-It is correct that such a candidate will always be the Condorcet winner, but a candidate doesn't need any first-place votes to be a Condorcet winner.
-On this website, we will simply refer to such a candidate as the consensus candidate.
-In these examples, the Eagle was the consensus candidate in the 3-way race, while the Dolphin was the consensus candidate in the 4-way race.
+In social choice theory, a candidate who can defeat every other candidate head-to-head is called the Condorcet winner.
+A candidate who receives over 50% of the first-place votes will always be the Condorcet winner, but a candidate doesn't need any first-place votes to be a Condorcet winner.
+On this website, we will simply refer to such a candidate as the head-to-head undefeated candidate.
+In these examples, the Eagle was the head-to-head undefeated candidate in the 3-way race, while the Dolphin was the head-to-head undefeated candidate in the 4-way race.

-A processing method that both allows voters to reach their best achievable outcome without voting strategically, and leaves no incentive to manipulate ballots to influence outcomes, is going to be a powerful way to process ranked ballots.
-However, there is a tradeoff, as the following example will show:
+This matters, because a processing method that both allows voters to reach their best achievable outcome without voting strategically, and incentivizes voters to vote sincerely rather than manipulate ballots, is going to be a powerful way to process ranked ballots.
+However, there is a tradeoff to evaluating candidates by head-to-head record, as the following example will show:

 Rail Corridor Commissioner